 However, co-founder Mark Abrials has since issued a response, stating the 'allegations in the complaint are unproven, and Avocado intends to vigorously defend itself from these baseless accusations.'
 But if you own one of these mattresses or are still keen to find out more, here's everything you need to know.

 Avocado mattress lawsuit: what does this mean?

 Avocado's marketing materials claim that its latex products are organic and ultimately biodegradable: made entirely with organic latex and organic wool and cotton covers.
-As organic products, Avocado's mattress, pillows and toppers also claim to be 'naturally nontoxic'.
+As organic products, Avocado's mattresses, pillows, and toppers also claim to be 'naturally nontoxic'.

 According to lab testing commissioned by the plaintiffs, however, Avocado products are alleged to contain 'a litany of synthetic chemicals' including Wingstay-L, pentyl furan, ZDEC, MBT/MBTS, DPG, and naphthenic hydrocarbon oils – all of which can be associated with significant health issues and damage to the environment, undermining Avocado's MADE SAFE certification.
-They would also complicate Avocado's claims that their products are 'environmentally-friendly' and 'biodegradable'.
+They would also complicate claims that Avocado products are 'environmentally friendly' and 'biodegradable'.

 In short, if you've bought an Avocado mattress based on their big eco-claims, and the case is brought and upheld, it could mean you've been mis-sold a mattress that contains harmful chemicals.

 The company has since contested these claims.
 In Avocado's response statement, Mark Abrials reaffirms that they take their 'commitment to the environment seriously and proudly provide our customers with certified organic, natural, and non-toxic products.'